EMDR Therapy

 What Does EMDR Therapy Most Help With?
 PTSD & Upsetting Memories, Phobia, Stuck Grief, Fear Responses, Relational Trauma

-Somatic Therapy
+Somatic Psychotherapy

 “For the body always remembers.”

-What Is Somatic Therapy?
+What Is Somatic Psychotherapy?
 Somatic psychotherapy (also known as Sensorimotor Psychotherapy) is a body-oriented talk therapy that addresses painful memories stored non-verbally and subconsciously within our body and brain stem (the lower reptilian brain).
 For instance, many people who develop emotional difficulties after a traumatic event carry a belief that the world is not safe; consequently, their body shows this belief in symptoms such as restlessness or feeling on the lookout for something.
 This is a simple example of how our body hangs onto an upsetting event and continues to carry residual responses long after the event is over.
 Somatic therapy works to calm the nervous system and release stuck pain trapped in the body.

 What To Expect In Session?
 In therapy session, we access and process non-verbal psychological information such as the felt sensations, urges, emotions and beliefs evoked in the body to help release emotional pain.
 Research is increasingly recognizing that long lasting and holistic recovery is dependent on integrating psychological messages of both the body and the mind in psychotherapy.